 - a.
-Be alert at all times. - b.
+Always be alert. - b.
 Know your role in the loading and unloading of students. - c.
-Do a walkthrough of bus at each stop to ensure students wellbeing. - d.
-Be attentive to all students....don't let one student take up all your attention. - e.
-Volume control....don't let loud students distract the driver. - f.
-Check seating frequently....make sure belts aren't coming loose. - g.
-Empty bus procedures should be followed at all times. - h.
+Do a walkthrough of the bus at each stop to ensure students' well-being. - d.
+Be attentive to all students.... don't let one student take up all your attention. - e.
+Volume control.... don't let loud students distract the driver. - f.
+Check seating often.... make sure belts aren't coming loose. - g.
+Empty bus procedures should always be followed. - h.
 Know all medical concerns and behavior plans for each student. - i.
 Keep a seating chart. - j.
 Be patient with students and be positive with students.